Adding a Barcode Widget

 2. Double-click or drag and drop the Barcode widget onto the app canvas.

-7. Turn on Allow Continuous Scanning to allow the app user to scan multiple barcodes consecutively.
-If disabled, the app user must relaunch the barcode widget to scan each barcode.
+3. Turn on Allow Continuous Scanning to enable the app user to scan more than one barcode consecutively.
+If you turn this option off, the app user must relaunch the barcode widget to scan each barcode.

-8. Select the barcode formats you want to enable.
-The app won't read barcode formats that not selected.
+4. Select the barcode formats you want to enable.
+The app ignores unselected barcode formats.

-It can improve speed and performance to limit the number of barcode formats to only those your app users will commonly encounter.
+This option can improve speed and performance by limiting the number of barcode formats to only those that your device app users may encounter.

 • Align Left